26-27 May 2025

 17 panel discussions will be held in the main conference space for the 2025 edition.
 Discover the first scheduled panels and the confirmed speakers.

-The Reuse Economy: an industry of the future, a lever for growth and global leadership for Europe
+The Reuse Economy: an industry of the future, a lever of growth and global leadership for Europe

-The Reuse Economy: an industry of the future, a lever for growth and global leadership for Europe
+The Reuse Economy: an industry of the future, a lever of growth and global leadership for Europe

 The «Reuse Economy» is expanding all over the world, but it’s still in its infancy.
 It is set to grow exponentially over the next few years: in less than 15 years, a potential 20% of converted markets is expected.
 It represents a major lever for meeting the challenge of reindustrialising Europe.
 Its potential for job creation is immense, and every region can benefit from this dynamic.

-Reuse: a key lever for the economy of our territories
+Reuse: a fundamental lever for our local economies

-Reuse: a key lever for the economy of our territories
+Reuse: a fundamental lever for our local economies

 Confirmed Speakers: